zhaoboly/bookmarklet/README.md

 #  QR Bookmarklet for Mobile phone

-## Add this bookmarklet to the browser
+## How to add this bookmarklet to the browser

 Drag this link onto the browser's bookmark bars.